Hellikandra/WinTAK-plugintemplate/README.md

 using Prism.Mef.Modularity;
 using Prism.Modularity;
 ```
-** To ensure you do not have an issue, in the NuGet Package Manager, install the Prism.Mef package.
+** To ensure you do not have an issue, in the NuGet Package Manager, install the Prism.Mef package which is provided by the WinTAK NuGet package.**

 The TemplateModule class should implement the IModule interface and should be decorated with the ModuleExport attribute in order to be recognized by MEF.